rdk/p2rank/README.md

-In addition to predicting new ligand binding sites, P2Rank is also able to rescore pockets predicted by other methods (Fpocket, ConCavity, SiteHound, MetaPocket2, LISE and DeepSite are supported at the moment).
+In addition to predicting new ligand binding sites, P2Rank is also able to rescore pockets predicted by other methods (Fpocket,
+ConCavity,
+SiteHound,
+MetaPocket2,
+LISE,
+DeepSite,
+and PUResNetV2.0
+are supported at the moment).

 ~~~bash
 prank rescore test_data/fpocket.ds